 The sopranos were the director's favorite target.
 I believe the sopranos were as talented and as hard-working as the other sections; it was just our misfortune that the director's ear was attracted to our part in the music.
 S/he constantly criticized us for singing out of tune, for singing "off of the body," for not being expressive, and for not trying hard enough.
+These unflattering remarks [E]ven though we were unhappy as members of this group and felt as if we were doing all that we could, the power of the normative discourse had encouraged a self-policing subjectivity by which we blamed ourselves.

-These unflattering remarks were not balanced with compliments and encouragement; the director addressed the sopranos only to criticize.
+were not balanced with compliments and encouragement; the director addressed the sopranos only to criticize.
 Consequently, rehearsals became physically and emotionally unbearable; the more the director complained, the more the muscles in my neck and jaw tightened to the point of a throbbing pain.
 I swore each night as I left rehearsals that if I didn't need the grade, I would never return.

 Through pedagogy intended to inspire the choir to "live up to its potential," the director ostracized the sopranos from the rest of the choir.
 The enmity within the group was so intense that one soprano frequently left at break because she couldn't tolerate any more negative attention.
 A community member who has a beautiful voice but claims to be a "poor musician," she was insecure about her contribution to the choir; so she took the director's repeated criticism of the sopranos personally.
-Although I am not aware of the details of their conversation, I do know that this resistance was ended after a confrontation with the director, and she no longer left at break.
+Although I am not aware of the details of their conversation.
+I do know that this resistance was ended after a confrontation with the director, and she no longer left at break.